Quantum hypergraph states: a review: Hypergraph states in continuous variables

 Similarly, hypergraph states in continuous variables can also be described using the stabilizer formalism,

 so if $X$ is a stabilizer for a given state $\ket{\psi}$, $UXU^\dagger$ is a stabilizer for $U\ket{\psi}$.

 The nullifers for a hypergraph state generalize the ones for graphs:

-We should note the fact that any Gaussian measurement on a qumode, i.e., a vertex of a hypergraph produces the effect of reducing in one factor the order of the hyperedges connected to the given vertex, The figure (\ref{Fig7}) illustrates the hypergraph states in continuous variables.
-Note that Gaussian measurements over a hypergraph state reduce the order of the hyperedges connected to the measured vertex by one order.
-One of the main advantages over qumode graph states is that qumode hypergraph states present nonlinearity dispersed among multiple modes, meaning that, for example in the hypergraph of figure (\ref{Fig7}), the entangling gate is written in the cubic form $q_1 q_2 q_ 3$, whose nullifiers are written as $p_i-q_j q_k$, analogous to the nonlinear squeezing required for implementing cubic phase states \cite{PhysRevA.93.022301,PRA.100.062301.2019,frattini20173}.
+We should note the fact that any Gaussian measurement on a qumode, i.e., a vertex of a hypergraph, produces the effect of reducing in one factor the order of the hyperedges connected to the given vertex.